liquidseven/JBike6/README.md

 * Static website portion must be completed
 * Error handling
 * MongoDB/JSON for saving Bikes
-* Styling to fit program on full viewable space on browser
+* Styling to fit program on full viewable space in browser

 ## Authors